RashulRajput/Search-Engine/README.md

-# Search-Engine
+Search-Engine

-This project searches a text file that contains three fields in each line.
-An example would be

-"Rashul Rajput 22bcs16545@cuchd.in" .The program will search through the file using the algorithm of choice.
-Three algorithms are available, ANY, NONE, ALL.

-**Usage**
+The Search-Engine project is designed to search a text file containing entries with three fields in each line, such as "Rashul Rajput 22bcs16545@cuchd.in".
+This program implements three different search algorithms: ANY, NONE, and ALL, to facilitate efficient and accurate searches.

+Usage
+To use the program, follow the instructions below:

+Prerequisites
+Ensure you have Java Development Kit (JDK) installed on your machine.

-Explaining the arguments
+Running the Program
---data
-this Main argument, and is responsible for specifying the text file to be searched within.
-For example, java --data text.txt
+Run the program with the following command, specifying the text file to be searched within:

-**1- Find a person**
-The user will be prompt to choose from three different algorithms "ANY, NONE, ALL"
+scss
+Copy code
+java Search-Engine --data text.txt
+Functionality
+The program offers the following functionality:

+Find a Person: Upon execution, the user is prompted to select from the three available search algorithms:

-**ALL**, the program should print lines containing all the words from the query.
+ALL: Print lines containing all the words from the query.

-**ANY**, the program should print the lines containing at least one word from the query.
+ANY: Print lines containing at least one word from the query.

-**NONE**, the program should print lines that do not contain words from the query at all.
+NONE: Print lines that do not contain any words from the query.

-**2- Print all people**
-Will print everything available in the text file.
+Print All People: This option displays all entries available in the text file.

-**0- Exit**
-Will close the program.
+Exit: Selecting this option will close the program.

-**Credits**
+Credits
-This program is based on the Encryption-Decryption project on Jet Brains Academy.
+This project draws inspiration from the Encryption-Decryption project on Jet Brains Academy.

+Disclaime